nevioo1337/csgo_aimbot/README.md

 # csgo_aimbot
-Basic csgo aimbot, might have some bugs.
+Basic internal csgo aimbot, might have some bugs.